kolemae/stock-analysis/README.md

 ![Refactored 2018 Timer](Resources/2018_refactored.png)

-From this analysis I would recommend Steve invests in "RUN" and "ENPH" stocks for his clients, as their returns remained positive in 2017 and 2018.
+"RUN" and "ENPH" stocks are the only green stocks whose returns remained positive in 2017 and 2018.

 ## Summary
 Advantages of refactoring